Why LGBTQ+ Inclusion is Non-Negotiable for Modern Leaders

 They highlight that social media and ERGs flag issues early and connect teams globally.

 These actions require leadership accountability to succeed.
 Leaders need to sponsor ERGs and address inclusion in performance metrics.
-As a coach, I help executives structure their programs so that culture transformation lasts.

 To Set Up Systems That Hold Leaders Accountable, Check Out My Inclusive Leadership Articles